alejandralopezgalan/alejandralopezgalan.github.io/_projects/1_project.md

 - __Managerial Development:__ Provide training and support to managers to improve their leadership skills and create a positive work environment.
 - __Compensation and Benefits Review:__ Regularly review compensation and benefits packages to ensure they remain competitive.

-By implementing these recommendations, Atlas Labs can significantly reduce employee turnover, improve morale, and enhance overall organizational performance.
+By implementing these recommendations, Atlas Labs can significantly reduce employee turnover, improve morale, and enhance overall organisational performance.

 ---